OXID-eSales/stripe-module/docs/payment-component/05-onepage-checkout.md

 3. **Headless API** (for mobile apps, MCP, programmatic buying)

 All three modes use the same event-driven backend architecture, ensuring consistency and maintainability.

+**📊 See Visual Architecture:** [puml/08-onepage-headless-checkout.puml](puml/08-onepage-headless-checkout.puml) showing all three modes converging on the same event-driven backend.

 ---